Flag of El Paso, Texas

-The flag of El Paso is the official municipal flag of El Paso, Texas.
-The current design, an augmentation of El Paso's seal in the center of a dark blue field, has been in place since 1962.
+The current city flag of El Paso, Texas is an augmentation of the city's seal in the center of a dark blue field, which has been in place since 1962.

 Design and symbolism

 In the center of the emblem is a silver five-pointed star, representing faith.
 The left half of each point is shaded a darker color, giving the star a three-dimensional appearance.
 The star's design, not the color, is the exact used on the seal and coat of arms of Texas.
 Completely surrounding the star is a bright yellow sun with 35 equal rays.
 This represents El Paso's nickname of "The Sun City", as the sun shines about 302 days a year on average.
 The sun is on a maroon (officially "red-purple") field, representing fellowship, warmth, and shelter.
 A narrow white border encircles the field.
 This is also the inner border of a maroon ring.
 Green olive leaves occupy the left and right sides of this ring, with the green meaning hope, good fortune, fertile land, and vitality.
 A wide heraldic ribbon is above the ring, with a white front and maroon back.
 On the ribbon is the text "CITY OF EL PASO" in maroon capital Arial-type font.
 A shorter ribbon of the same style is on the bottom of the flag, this time with the word "TEXAS".
 Connecting these ribbons is a thin white border, forming the outer edge of the olive leaf ring.
 The white within the emblem represents purity.
 The emblem is centered on a blue field, which represents sincerity.
 In terms of measurements, the total flag's proportions are 3 by 5.
 The drawing accompanying the official ordinance recognizing the adoption of the flag described the emblem as positioned 17 inches from the hoist and fly sides and 6 inches from the top and bottom.
 The emblem measures 26 inches horizontally and 24 inches vertically.